Respheal/period-tracker/README.md

 ## To Run (Docker)

+> [!WARNING]
+> Persistent volumes have not been configured yet.
+Data will be lost if the container is deleted.

 Copy `.env.sample` to `.env` and update the values for your personal use.
 Most analysis variables can be finetuned as needed through the environmental variable configuration.

 ```bash